 4. Brousse, M. (2002), Le Judo, son Histoire, ses succès, préface de Jacques Rogge, Paris: Liber, 212 p. Édition revue et augmentée.
 This book was written for the celebration of the 50th anniversary of the French Judo Federation.

-6. G. Koizumi knew Dr. Feldenkrais as a Judoka – a student, a teacher and a scientist.
+6. G. Koizumi knew Dr. Feldenkrais as a Judoka – a student, a teacher, and a scientist.
 He appreciated Moshe’s contribution to the Judo community.
 Quoting from Koizumi’s forward to Higher Judo: “Dr. M. Feldenkrais has made a serious study of the subject, himself attaining Black Belt efficiency.
-He has studied and analyzed Judo as a scientist in the light of the laws of physics, physiology, and psychology, and he reports the results in this book which is enlightening and satisfying to the scientific mind of our age.
+He has studied and analyzed Judo as a scientist in light of the laws of physics, physiology, and psychology.
+He reports the results in this book which is enlightening and satisfying to the scientific mind of our age.
 Such a study has been long awaited and is a very valuable contribution to the fuller understanding and appreciation of the merits of Judo.
-Dr. Feldenkrais, with his learned mind, keen observation and masterly command of words, clarifies the interrelation and the intermingled working of gravitation, body, bones, muscles, nerves, consciousness, subconscious and unconsciousness and opens the way for better understanding.”
+Dr. Feldenkrais, with his learned mind, keen observation, and masterly command of words, clarifies the interrelation and the intermingled working of gravitation, body, bones, muscles, nerves, consciousness, subconscious and unconsciousness and opens the way for better understanding.”

 8. Dr. Michel Brousse, “The encounter of these two men [Kano and Feldenkrais] is a decisive moment in the history of Judo in France.
 The relationship of mutual esteem united the two men.
 Feldenkrais reoriented the teaching of jujutsu in France.”
 (Translated from French).